How we help rough sleepers in the city

 The count information is checked by an independent verifier and the details are released in the New Year.

-The regular counts are separate to the official annual count that is required by the Ministry for Housing, Communities and Local Government each autumn.
+The regular counts are separate to the official annual count required by the Ministry for Housing, Communities & Local Government each autumn.

 The gap between September 2018 and January 2019 in the above table is filled by the information from the annual count held which was carried out during a night in November 2018.
 The annual count was verified as recording 64 people who were rough sleeping.